turingschool/career-development-curriculum/module-5/cover_letter_workshop.md

 * What can we pull out to discuss in the cover letter?
 * What research should we do?
 * How can we use our professional story here?

+Facilitator: Go around the group and ask multiple students what they would focus on in terms of their professional stories and projects that they've worked on for this particular position.

+If there's time, look at another posting and repeat.

+#### Optional: Review a participant's cover letter as Whole Group
+If participants have brought cover letters with them, ask for one of them to read theirs aloud to the group and/or display it for the group to discuss using these questions:

+* Do we know what position is being applied for?
+* What do we know about this person as an individual?
+As a programmer?
+* How do we know they’re qualified for this position?
+* What connections have they made to the company?

 ### Workshop Time
 Participants write a cover letter for the job posting that they brought with them to the session or continue refining a cover letter they've brought.